 The Comprehensive Initiative on Technology Evaluation (CITE) at MIT evaluated household water filters available on the market in Ahmedabad, India in summer 2014.
 Their testing indicated that the TATA Swach Cristella Plus was unable to remove higher than 95% turbidity throughout the lifetime of the filter.
 Full findings are available in this report.

 Department of Consumer Affairs (DCA), Ministry of Consumer Affairs, Food & Public Distribution, Government of India • Central Food Technological Resarch Institute (CFTRI), Mysore RD Analytical, UK • Haffekine, Mumbai Microtech Services, UK • IADFAC, Bangalore AES, UK • Serum Institute, Mumbai Vitens, Netherlands • Intertek Labs, Mumbai

 How often/when should maintenance be performed?

-In India there is no standard for water filters and hence there is no way to test whether the filters are effective under Indian conditions.
-Tata Chemicals claims that the Tata Swach Bulb complies with the US Environmental Protection Agency (EPA) standards.
+In India there are no standard for water filters.
+TATA Chemicals claims that the TATA Swach Bulb complies with the US Environmental Protection Agency (EPA) standards.
 Specifically, US EPA National Primary Drinking Water Regulations (NPDWRs or primary standards).
 However documentation to this effect has not been publicly disclosed.

 In context photographs (0)